Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Background

-A kernel can be computed with minimal asymptotic complexity (loop depth) by contracting the input tensors pairwise.
-This approach is typically used in libraries designed for dense tensor contractions, such as CTF~\cite{ctf}, Tensor Computation Engine (TCE)~\cite{TCE}, and DEinsum~\cite{Deinsum}.
-We first pick any two input tensors to contract, then contract its output with an input tensor that is not yet contracted.
-We repeat this process until all the tensors are contracted.
+\ \\ A kernel can be computed with minimal asymptotic complexity (loop depth) by contracting the input tensors pairwise.
 We refer to this approach as \textit{pairwise contraction}.
-The loop depth for TTMc can be reduced by contracting the tensors pairwise.
-For example, one way in which the tensors can be contracted pairwise is to first contract $\tsr{T}$ with $\tsr{V}$, and then its result with $\tsr{U}$.
-Equation \ref{eqn:pairwise} shows the 2 pairwise contractions $((\tsr{T} \cdot \tsr{V}) \cdot \tsr{U})$,

-where $\tsr{X}$ is an intermediate tensor.
-Each such pairwise contraction has an independent loop nest as shown in Listing \ref{lst:ttmc_pairwise}.
-For this TTMc pairwise contractions, both the loop nests have a depth of 4, and the computational cost is $2\nnz(\mathcal{T})\cdot S + 2\nnz^{(IJ)}\cdot S \cdot R$ to leading order.
+It is typically used in libraries designed for dense tensor contractions, such as CTF~\cite{ctf}, Tensor Computation Engine (TCE)~\cite{TCE}, and DEinsum~\cite{Deinsum}.
+For example, consider the TTMc kernel in Equation \ref{eqn:ttmc}.
+One way in which the tensors can be contracted pairwise is to first contract $\tsr{T}$ with $\tsr{V}$, and then its result with $\tsr{U}$.
+Each pairwise contraction has an independent loop nest as shown in Listing \ref{lst:ttmc_pairwise}.
+Both the loop nests have a depth of 4, and the computational cost is $2\nnz(\mathcal{T})\cdot S + 2\nnz^{(IJ)}\cdot S \cdot R$ to leading order.
 Even though an unfactorized approach for computing the MTTKRP kernel (Equation \ref{eqn:mttkrp}) has an optimal loop depth, up to a third of the operations can be eliminated by using pairwise contraction.
-The unfactorized approach requires $3\cdot \nnz(\mathcal{T})\cdot A$ scalar operations, while the pairwise approach requires $2\nnz^{(IJK)}(\mathcal T)\cdot A + 2\nnz^{(IJ)}\cdot A$ operations, where $A$ is the size of the dimension $a$.
-This cost is achieved by contracting the tensors $\tsr{T}$ and $\tsr{C}$ pairwise, and then contracting the result with $\tsr{B}$,
+The unfactorized approach requires $3\cdot \nnz(\mathcal{T})\cdot A$ scalar operations, while the pairwise approach requires $2\nnz^{(IJK)}(\mathcal T)\cdot A + 2\nnz^{(IJ)}\cdot A$ operations. \conditionalPara{This cost is achieved by contracting the tensors $\tsr{T}$ and $\tsr{C}$ pairwise, and then contracting the result with $\tsr{B}$.} \if showStriked

-where $\tsr{X}$ is an intermediate tensor.
+\fi \conditionalPara{,where $\tsr{X}$ is an intermediate tensor}

 For contractions involving only dense tensors, the pairwise approach can provide an optimal schedule.
 But for sparse tensors, whose dimensions are often large, this approach can lead to unmanageable memory requirements for storing dense intermediate tensors.
-In both TTMc and MTTKRP kernels, the intermediate tensor $\tsr{X}$ is prohibitively large if stored in dense format (is of size $O(I \cdot J \cdot S)$ and $O(I \cdot J \cdot A)$, respectively).
-While $\tsr{X}$ is sparse (with $\nnz(\tsr{X}) = \nnz^{(IJ)}(\tsr{T})R$ for MTTKRP and similar for TTMc), it is not efficiently represented in CSF, since one of the dimensions is dense.
 In practice, pairwise contraction with sparse storage of such an intermediates has been observed to be much slower than hand-tuned or even unfactorized implementations for SpTTN kernels~\cite{SINGH2022269}.